Local Administrator Password Solution (LAPS)

 Retrieve the LAPS password

-Given that we have compromised or impersonate a particular user of the group (found in the previous step), we can retrieve the LAPS password of a particular machine under the OU.
+Given that we have compromised or impersonate a particular user of that group (found in the previous step), we can retrieve the LAPS password of a particular machine under the OU.
 This will provide us with the local administrator password for that machine.

 Last updated